bostick/tabit-file-format/description/tabit-file-format-description.md

 O . . .
 O . . .
 N . . . . .
 4f  00  01  80  4f  00  01  80  4e  00  01  83  9e  00
 ```

-The uncompressed body has 2 sections.
+The uncompressed body has 2 sections: bars and notes.

 This is the bars section of the body:
 ```